sir-sharkey/css-init/README.md

 ### 👌 Minimal

-Only the minimal rules necessary are included, and all rules and declarations are thoroughly explained in comments; the rules included are the bare minimum required to correctly reset styles for all appropriate [HTML Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) in a manner that does not tamper with the natural accessibility of semantic HTML in an unaltered state.
+> 📝 **NOTE:** A wholehearted attempt has been made to include only the minimal rules necessary, and all rules and declarations are thoroughly explained in comments; the rules included are the bare minimum required to correctly reset styles for all appropriate [HTML Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) in a manner that does not tamper with the natural accessibility of semantic HTML in an unaltered state.

 - Nothing included without an explanation or a reason.
 - Legacy conventions in other "resets" and "normalizations" audited and edited/removed.